JoeyBertschler/web-module-project-context/README.md

 **STEP 4 - Consuming data with ProductContext**

-- Now that our `ProductContext` is now providing data we can finally consume it!
-To do so let's head over to our `Products` component and import the `useContext` hook as well as our `ProductContext`.
+- Now that our `ProductContext` is now providing data we can finally consume it {now}! to do so let's head over to our `Products` component and import the `useContext` hook as well as our `ProductContext`.

 - In the component, call the `useContext` hook and pass in the context object we want to use into it.